VladislavFitz/Visalto/README.md

 ![alt Visalto](Visalto/logo.png)

-Visalto is lightweight framework for asynchronous image loading from web or disk.
+Visalto is a lightweight framework for asynchronous image loading from the web or disk.
-It uses memory and disk caching.
+It uses in-memory and disk caching.
 Basic image loading looks as follows:

 ```